LIBERATING FOOTBALL TRAVEL

 Domestic football, dominated by Budapest, turned professional in the 1920s.
 Hungary reached the World Cup final in 1938, and emerged from the war with talented duo Ferenc Puskás and ‘Cucu’ Bozsik playing a modern version of Hogan’s game at Kispest, a sleepy suburb of south Budapest.

 With the Communist restructuring of sport, Kispest became the army side, Honvéd.
-Called up were forward Sándor Kocsis, FTC goalkeeper Gyula Grosics, practically Hungary’s finest XI, in fact.
+Called up were tall striker Sándor Kocsis, FTC goalkeeper Gyula Grosics, practically Hungary’s finest XI, in fact.
 Along with MTK’s Hidegkuti, this formed the ‘Aranycsapat’, the Golden Team’: the Magic Magyars.

 After 6-3, Hungary repeated the lesson: 7-1 over England at Budapest’s newly opened Népstadion.
 After the improbable defeat to West Germany at the 1954 World Cup Final, Hungary saw its game cut off in its prime when Honvéd’s senior and junior players stayed on tour abroad during the 1956 Hungarian Uprising.
 Bozsik and Grosics then came home to a broken nation.